'Beliefs, Values and Worldviews'

 Religious Education is an important element in the broad and balanced curriculum that we offer at Oak Tree Primary School.
 Through our RE curriculum, we provide opportunities to develop children’s knowledge and understanding of world religions and reflect on the challenging questions that it provokes.
 It is our aim that pupils develop their knowledge and understanding of religions and consider how the beliefs of others impact on their lives and the lives of others.
 We encourage children to ask and reflect on challenging questions, by providing opportunities for personal reflection where they can explore their own beliefs and world views (not necessarily religious).
 We aim to provide creative and stimulating lessons that encourage children to appreciate and respect the different cultures in today’s society.
 We discuss and share our goals with the children:

-“At Oak Tree we explore the big questions about life, to find out what people believe and what difference this makes to how we live.
-We strive to make sense of and deepen our understanding of religions and world views, while reflecting on our own ideas and ways of living at the same time.”
+“At Oak Tree we explore the big questions about life, to find out what people believe and what difference this makes to how they live.
+Respectfully and thoughtfully, we express our views and opinions about beliefs, values and worldviews while reflecting on our own ideas and different ways of living at the same time.”

 The National Curriculum for RE aims to ensure that all pupils are offered a curriculum which is:

 - promotes the spiritual, moral, cultural, mental and physical development of pupils at the school and of society